visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

 The CMOcean color tables
 """"""""""""""""""""""""

-The `cmocean color maps <https://matplotlib.org/cmocean/>`_ are designed for oceanographic variables and coincide by the set of color maps of the same named used in Python's ``matplotlib`` module.
+The `cmocean color maps <https://matplotlib.org/cmocean/>`_ are designed for oceanographic variables and analysis.
+These are the same set of color maps available in Python's ``cmocean`` module for `matplotlib`.
 These tables are all tagged with ``CMOcean`` tag and include sequential, diverging and cyclic tables.
+These tables are also designed to provide a large degree of color blind safety.

 .. _Filtering_With_Tags: